 Processing videos in Java: transcode, resize, and watermark

 In today's digital landscape, video content is crucial.
 Whether you're developing a media application or managing a video platform, efficiently processing videos is essential.
-This post will guide you through transcoding, resizing, and watermarking videos in Java using the open-source library JavaCV, which provides Java wrappers for FFmpeg.
+This guide walks you through transcoding, resizing, and watermarking videos in Java using the open source library JavaCV, which provides Java wrappers for FFmpeg.

 Prerequisites